 Can my children travel through the museum on their own?

 Our museum staff is committed to the safety of your child.
 Adults and children must maintain line-of-sight contact at all times.
-Children may not switch floors without their adults or run ahead.
+Children may not switch floors or run ahead without their adults.
 Visitors must travel as a family while in the museum.

 Can we bring lunch and picnic at the museum?

 The museum does not have dining spaces available to the public.
 The only exceptions are birthday parties and other special events.
 If you need to “refuel” a toddler or have other special needs, please see a staff member.

 If we go out for lunch, can we come back to the museum?